Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Splitting formula for nodal relative Gromov--Witten theory

-Before proving the splitting formula in nodal relative Gromov--Witten theory in Theorem \ref{thm_splitting_1}, we review the description of the virtual class in relative Gromov--Witten theory based on working relatively to the moduli space of maps to a universal target.
-For details we refer to \cite[\S 5]{ACW}, \cite[\S 3.2]{AMW}.
+We review here the construction{\footnote{There are by now many approaches to the foundations of relative Gromov-Witten theory.
+A unified presentation with all of the comparison results (which show equivalences of the virtual fundamental classes) can be found in the upcoming paper \cite{HMPW}.}} of the virtual class in relative Gromov--Witten theory based on working relatively to the moduli space of maps to a universal target.
+For details we refer to \cite[\S 5]{ACW} and \cite[\S 3.2]{AMW}.

-In absolute Gromov--Witten theory, we use the perfect obstruction theory relative to the forgetful morphism \eqref{eq_epsilon}
+In absolute Gromov--Witten theory, we use the perfect obstruction theory relative to the forgetful morphism